rmaclean/invoice-demo/src/README.md

 Welcome to my solution for the coding interview.

+# Not finished

+This is not complete, the instructions were it would take 5 hours and I am 15 hours in and easily could do another 15 hours to get it to the bar I expect from "production" ready as in the instructions.

+As you can see the backend is complete and started with proper testing approach and ensuring a clean setup but once I realised I was running out of time a lot of trade offs, especially on the UI, were made which would be an interesting discussion topic.

+If you would like more examples of my coding, there is plenty at: https://github.com/rmaclean

 # You'll need

 - node 16 (there us a nvm file if you prefer)